Security-Onion-Solutions/securityonion-docs/community-id.rst

 We also sponsored the development of Community ID support in :ref:`osquery`.

-| For logs that don’t naturally include :ref:`community-id`, we use the Elasticsearch Community ID processor:
+| For logs that don’t naturally include Community ID, we use the Elasticsearch Community ID processor:
 | https://www.elastic.co/guide/en/elasticsearch/reference/current/community-id-processor.html

 More Information